daliyajohn/Minify-images/README.md

 # Minify-images
-Minify image using npm install imagemin with out change image quality
+Minify image using npm install imagemin with out change image quality.

- Create a folder
+ 1. Create a folder

- Create a index.js file.
+ 2. Create a index.js file.And paste this code.

 ```
 const imagemin = require('imagemin');